RoslyndWilliams/osticket-prereqs/README.md

 <img src="https://i.imgur.com/0On2vKd.png" height="80%" width="80%" alt="Azure Free Account"/> <img src="https://i.imgur.com/V4p94mP.png" height="80%" width="80%" alt="Azure Free Services"/>
 </p>

-- Once Web Platform Installer is open, go to the top right and search for MySQL 5.5
+- Once Web Platform Installer is open, go to the top right of the screen and search for MySQL 5.5
 - Go to MySQL Windows 5.5 and click Add
 - Go to the top right again and search for PHP
 	- Adjust the list to Sort by "name"
 - Add all simple versions of x86 PHP up until 7.3
-- Select Install at the bottom and it will tell you to create a username and password to finish the installation
+- Select Install at the bottom of the screen and it will tell you to create a username and password to complete the installation

 <p align="center">
 <img src="https://i.imgur.com/uWAVcRG.png" height="80%" width="80%" alt="Azure Free Account"/> <img src="https://i.imgur.com/MQmZfht.png" height="80%" width="80%" alt="Azure Free Services"/>